 - 1 teaspoon Sukrin Gold or 5 drops SweetLeaf stevia clear

 - 2 cloves garlic chopped

-- 1 inch medium green bell pepper cut to 1
+- 1 medium green bell pepper cut into 1-inch pieces

-- 1 inch medium red bell pepper cut to 1
+- 1 medium red bell pepper cut into 1-inch pieces

 - 1 jalapeño or green chili